 - Bradley Beal, Harrison Barnes, Andre Drummond, C.J.
 McCollum, Steven Adams, Giannis Antetokounmpo, Rodney Hood, Devin Booker, Donvan Mitchell, Kyle Kuzma, Josh Hart

 A GM’s job is to scout and develop talent and create flexibility.
 Cho failed at all three.
+So has Kupchak.
 Charlotte does need a new GM, just not a retread like Kupchak who failed tremondously in the largest market and should be prevented from failing in a small market.
+But MJ just gave him the keys.